eu-central-1/aws-bootstrap/README.md

 Python AWS CDK for setup Payer Account with MultiAccount Environments
 =========

-This is a Python project, for setup initial Payer Account for MultiAccount Environments.
+This is a Python project, for bootstrapping initial Payer Account for MultiAccount Environments.

 ## How it Works